 The Australian Antarctic Festival takes place at several venues, nearly all of them on the bustling Hobart waterfront or close to it.

-You can’t miss Princes Wharf: The bright orange of the ice-breaker Aurora Australis and the French red, white and blue of L’Astrolabe are regular visitors to their home port.
-The magnificent Princes Wharf No.1 Shed is one of the largest exhibition spaces in the state, set right on the water with magnificent views.
+You can’t miss Princes Wharf: The bright orange of the ice-breaker Aurora Australis and the frosty blue and white of the RSV Investigator are familiar sights in their home port.
+The magnificent Princes Wharf No.1 Shed is one of the largest exhibition spaces in the state, set right on the water with fantastic views.

 A fascinating re-creation of Douglas Mawson’s original expedition base at Cape Denison, Commonwealth Bay in East Antarctica.
 The men of the 1911-14 Australasian Antarctic Expedition wintered over here, in one of the most remote and ferociously cold and windy locations on earth.
 The interior of the Mawson’s Hut Replica is a remarkable immersive experience, full of authentic artefacts and equipment from this historic expedition.

-the Institute for Marine and Antarctic Studies (IMAS) is a stunning new building on Castray Esplanade, close to Salamanca Place.
+The Institute for Marine and Antarctic Studies (IMAS) is the stunning silver and black building on Castray Esplanade, close to Salamanca Place.
 The re-purposed Silos Apartments are just across the street and make an easy landmark.
 Enjoy the breezy, pleasant views over the busy Port of Hobart and Sullivans Cove.
+Visit IMAS for a fascinating look at cutting-edge marine science.

-In another renovated building, the historic Hutchins School on Macquarie Street, the Commission for the Conservation of Antarctic Marine Living Resources is one of there very few international organisations based in Tasmania.
+In a beautifully renovated building, the historic Hutchins School on Macquarie Street, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) is one of there very few international organisations based in Tasmania.
 The gothic arches and stonework of the beautiful building house a sophisticated multi-purpose conference centre and lecture hall.